timotta/tiagoriobr.github.io/_posts/2025-06-07-jouney-hybrid-search.md

 Recently, some friends who still work at OLX shared that hybrid search was eventually sunset, and OLX reverted back to [Podium’s](/work/olxbrasil/search/podium-the-algorithm-that-defeated-bm25/) pure lexical model due to infrastructure costs.

+As an active user of the platform, I had already noticed a drop in views and contacts on my OLX listings.
+I even tested the search myself to understand what was happening — and the absence of semantic understanding was immediately noticeable.
+[Raphael Pinheiro](https://www.linkedin.com/in/raphael-pinheiro-b6530a107/), who is not only a developer but also sells products made with his 3D printer, also noticed a sharp decline in views on his listings.
+He even mentioned it to me — without knowing that the hybrid search had been rolled back.

+Of course, these are anecdotal examples, and the overall impact was probably small enough to justify the decision — especially in core categories like real estate, vehicles, appliances, and furniture.
+But for smaller, more niche categories, the effect may have been significant.
+A 50% drop in views and replies in those segments might represent less than 1% of the total, but for that specific seller, it’s a huge impact.

 It’s unfortunate, because the progress was substantial and there was still room for optimization.
 All major players in search are investing in hybrid approaches, because they’re not only proven to deliver better results, but also offers better scalability for product development by avoiding manual tuning of lemmatization, synonyms, and other linguistic rules.

 Hybrid search may be gone from production, but the knowledge, progress, and collaboration built along the way remain one of the most impactful chapters of that journey.

 <h2>The Minds Behind the Magic</h2>

-Just like [Podium](/work/olxbrasil/search/podium-the-algorithm-that-defeated-bm25/) the hybrid search was build collaborativelly by [me](https://www.linkedin.com/in/timotta/), [Daniel Araújo](https://www.linkedin.com/in/daniel-correa-araujo/), [Raphael Pinheiro](https://www.linkedin.com/in/raphael-pinheiro-b6530a107/).
+Just like [Podium](/work/olxbrasil/search/podium-the-algorithm-that-defeated-bm25/), the hybrid search was build collaborativelly by [me](https://www.linkedin.com/in/timotta/), [Daniel Araújo](https://www.linkedin.com/in/daniel-correa-araujo/) and [Raphael Pinheiro](https://www.linkedin.com/in/raphael-pinheiro-b6530a107/).
 The engineering manager at the time was [Paulo Silva](https://www.linkedin.com/in/paulohesilva/) and the product manager [Claudia Bozza](https://www.linkedin.com/in/claudiabozza/).
+A special thanks to [José Hisse](https://www.linkedin.com/in/josehisse/) and [Denilson Limoeiro](https://www.linkedin.com/in/denilsonjunior/) who helped us putting the vector generation running under GPU.
 Please accept my apologies if I inadvertently leave anyone out.